-The AISCT Counseling program focuses on students' academic, personal/ social, and career development.
+The AISCT Counseling program focuses on students' academic, personal, social, and career development.
 Individual counseling services are provided to students whose learning is being affected by difficulties in any of these areas.
 Referrals can be made by teachers, administrators, or students themselves.
 Students are able to make use of the counseling services at AISCT without prior parental agreement.

-There is a dedicated learning support team, including a learning support teacher, English Language Learner (ELL) teacher, and counselors who provide for students with particular needs in academic, social, and emotional growth.
-The High School Guidance Counselor also serves as the university adviser within our school, providing counseling support and academic and university guidance and planning for the High School students.
-Our graduates apply predominantly to colleges/universities in the USA and Canada, but we also have a large number of applications to the UK, European, and South African universities.
-We are a registered center for both Common App and UCAS application processes and therefore must insist that applications go through these platforms when possible.
+The High School Guidance Counselor provides social and emotional support for students, while the High School University Counselor serves as the university adviser within our school, providing counseling support and academic and university guidance and planning for the High School students.
+Our graduates apply predominantly to colleges/universities in the USA, Canada, UK, Europe, Australia, and South Africa.